HewlettPackard/hpe-sd-cloud/kubernetes/examples/kafka-zookeeper/README.md

 For more information about the Kafka and Kafka Zookeeper helm charts, please consult [Kafka helm](https://github.com/bitnami/charts/tree/master/bitnami/kafka) page.

-**IMPORTANT** Helm is required to be installed and configured as described in [Using Helm](https://helm.sh/docs/using_helm/) guide.
+**IMPORTANT** Helm version 3 is required to be installed and configured as described in [Using Helm](https://helm.sh/docs/using_helm/) guide.
+If you are using an older version some helm commands must be changed in order execute them properly.

-**NOTE** A guidence in the amount of Memory and Disk for the Kafka k8s installation together with the full [sd-cl-deployment](../sd-cl-deployment) is that it requires 8GB RAM, 4 CPUs and minimum 50GB free Disk space on the assigned k8s Node.
+**NOTE** A guidance in the amount of Memory and Disk for the Kafka k8s installation together with the full [sd-cl-deployment](../sd-cl-deployment) is that it requires 8GB RAM, 4 CPUs and minimum 50GB free Disk space on the assigned k8s Node.
 The amount of Memory of cause depends of other applications/pods running in same node.
 In case k8s master and worker-node are in same host, like Minikube, then minimum 8GB RAM is required.

 Usage
 -----

+The Kafka image stores the Kafka data at the /bitnami/kafka path of the container.

+In order to make this example compatible with Service Director examples a namespace with the name "servicedirector" must be created.
+To generate the namespace, run

+    kubectl create namespace servicedirector

+Kafka and Zookeeper need to store its data on persistent storage, therefore a persistent volume must be created.
+This example will explain how to create hostPath PersistentVolumes.
+Kubernetes supports hostPath for development and testing on a single-node cluster but in a production cluster, you would not use hostPath.

+To use a local volume, the administrator must create the directory in which the volume will reside and ensure that the permissions on the directory allow write access.
+Use the following commands to set up the directory:

+    mkdir /data/kafka
+    chmod -R 777 /data/kafka

+Where "/data/kafka" is the complete path to the directory in which the volume will reside.
+If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml)
+If you are using minikube you have to add "  storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)

+Then you have to deploy the file [pv.yaml](./pv.yaml).
+In order to create the persistent volume run:

+    kubectl create -f pv.yaml

 In order to install the Kafka and Kafka-Zookeeper for Service Director into k8s cluster, run:

     helm repo add bitnami https://charts.bitnami.com/bitnami
-    helm install -n kafka bitnami/kafka
+    helm install kafka bitnami/kafka --namespace=servicedirector

 Validate when the deployed sd-aio application/pod is ready (READY 1/1)

-    kubectl get pods
+    kubectl get pods --namespace=servicedirector

 ```
     NAME                                     READY   STATUS             RESTARTS   AGE